Submitty/InstructorTools/QR_TestMaker/README.txt

 2. if the students have uploaded crib sheets, name them students_notes/username.pdf and they will be attached to each test

-   Note: If you want to attach crib sheets submitted via Submitty, see the comment at the top of process.py for more instructions on what to copy.
-   Set the submissiondir, resultdir, and targetdir variables then run: process_result.py
+   Note: If you want to attach notes pages submitted via Submitty, on Submitty, run /usr/local/submitty/extract_notes_page.py which takes the path to your course, the name of the gradeable students submitted their pages to, and a path where their notes pages will be placed.
+Once the script has finished, transfer the directory to the same directory as your other test files, and adjust the "notes_dir" in make_all.py

 3. prepare your test template as a pdf.
 Leave some space in the upper half of the page for the preprinted zone/name/qr code.  (may need